Code-Institute-Submissions/StreamOneProject-2/README.md

 This page uses Angular JS framework to construct the DOM.
 Angular controllers are used to store interactive functions for a Fan Mail Modal and Trivia game.

 Trivia: An array of answers is stored in the controller and called on from a directive, then passed through on an html page.
 When an answer is chosen and submitted, a counter initiates the next set of answers and questions.
 When the user gets an answer correct, the array of answers is randomized to prevent the correct answer becoming fixed on a single radio button.

+### Testing

+- Tested that the array index randomizer worked correctly using jasmine
+- Other methods include simple trial and error, and utilizing console logs to check for expected results
+- Much time was spent building understanding of the DOM and how everything connects in Angular JS

 ## Features

 ### Existing Features